-As a QC platform, EGDMS will find "critical" errors as outlined in Transition Workflow Cycle of the ILA.
+As a QC platform, EGDMS will find "critical" errors as outlined in Transition Workflow Cycle Attachment A: Scope of Work of the ILA.
 Critical errors have the potential to negatively affect the call routing process and, as such, need to be corrected.
-Please review the EGDMS user guide for detailed information on the error types!
+Please review the EGDMS user guide for detailed